letoche/brackets-multimarkdown/README.md

 Some codes from

-* [MarkdownPreview for Brackets](https://github.com/gruehle/MarkdownPreview)A Brackets extension that provides a live preview of markdown documents.
+* [MarkdownPreview for Brackets](https://github.com/gruehle/MarkdownPreview) - A Brackets extension that provides a live preview of markdown documents.